 3. Least Square Estimation

-Multiple regression equations are defined in the same way as single regression equation by using the least square method.
-Values of unknown parameters are calculated by least square estimation method.
+Multiple regression equations are defined in the same way as a single regression equation by using the least square method.
+Values of unknown parameters are calculated by the least square estimation method.

 The sum of squares of residuals (SSR) is calculated as follows:

 Where e is the error, y and x are the variables, and b0 and b1 are the unknown parameters or coefficients.

 Regression models are used for predictions.
 For appropriate predictions, it is important to check first the adequacy of these models.

 R Squared and Adjusted R Squared methods are used to check the adequacy of models.